Black and white wedding photography may be devoid of color, but sometimes, taking away the color adds something greater to the image.

 Sometimes you won’t be able to modify the light because the wedding ceremony is outside.
 Or flash isn’t allowed during the ceremony.
 Or you are working with large windows and a bright sun.
 This is where black and white photography can help turn that “bad” light into an asset rather than a disadvantage.

 Strong light can look more dramatic and intentional in black and white.
 Black and white draws more attention to shadows, which can help photographers use the “bad” light to their advantage by adding interest in those shadows.

 Black and white can also be helpful in boring lighting too.
-When the light is too soft to add much contrast, a black and white edit can play with contrast by controlling how each colour converts in order to have both light and dark within the same image.
+When the light is too soft to add much contrast, a black and white edit can play with contrast by controlling how each color converts in order to have both light and dark within the same image.

 To be clear, however, a black and white conversion isn’t a replacement for understanding light.
-If the bride and groom’s eyes are in shadows in colour, the bride and groom will still have shadowy eyes in black and white.
+If the bride and groom’s eyes are in shadows in color, the bride and groom will still have shadowy eyes in black and white.

 Techniques like using a fill flash, moving the pose to a different spot and metering for skin tones are still necessary.

 As soon as you remove the color, the photograph looks different than the world that we live in because of that lack of color.
 Walking through a world of color, it’s not easy to determine what potential images would look great in black and white.